Accessibility

 UK theory test accessibility and reasonable adjustments

-DVSA offers a wide set of reasonable adjustments for the UK driving theory test — voiceover in English or Welsh, British Sign Language on-screen video or in-person interpreter, up to double time on the multiple-choice section, a reader or scribe, and a separate room for severe anxiety.
+DVSA offers a wide set of reasonable adjustments for the UK driving theory test — voiceover in English or Welsh, British Sign Language on-screen video or in-person interpreter, extra time on the multiple-choice section, and a reader or scribe.
+Bespoke arrangements (for example, a separate room for severe anxiety or autism with sensory needs) can be agreed with DVSA customer services before you book.
 Most adjustments need supporting evidence and must be requested when you book — they cannot be arranged on the day.

-Tell DVSA when you book your theory test if you have a disability, reading difficulty or health condition.
-They can arrange the support you need.
+When you book your theory test you should say if you have a: reading difficulty, disability, or health condition.

 The full list of adjustments